kritanjan-polley/JPCB24Interface/README.md

 # JPCB24a

 ## pmf
-Contains scripts to compute the free energy profiles of pulling an ozone through an air-water interface with umbralla sampling.
+Contains scripts to compute the free energy profiles of pulling an ozone through an air-water interface with umbralla sampling run in LAMMPS.
 #### preEq
 Makes the initial configuration of the slab geometry and then adds drude ocillator to polarizable atoms (at 0K).
 #### equilibration